Jahid-SWE/School-Result-Management-System/README.md

 7. Polymorphism
 8. Graphical interface

-So, all of the OOP concept i Used in this project.
+So, all of the OOP concept I Used in this project.

 Recourse:
 1. Computer